aws-samples/aws-sdk-prom-metrics/README.md

 make config=subnet-remaining-ips.yaml runLocal
 ```

-This will parse the configuration file and assure it is well formed.
-It will install the required SDK libraries in the container, and run a container locally on port 4000 that will begin producing metrics!
+This will parse the configuration file and assure it is well-formed.
+It will install the required SDK libraries, and run a node server locally on port 4000 that will begin producing metrics!

 Your output will look something like this: